eudalla@madonnauniversity.edu.ng

 Biography

-Ernest Arinze Udalla holds a Ph.D. in Political Science with specialization in Public Administration from the University of Nigeria, Nsukka.
+Ernest Arinze Udalla is the 2024 Ladipo Adamolekun Post-Doctoral Fellow at St, Antony’s College, University of Oxford, UK.
+He holds a Ph.D. in Political Science with specialization in Public Administration from the University of Nigeria, Nsukka.
+He also holds a Master of Science (M.Sc) and Bachelor of Science (B.Sc) Degrees from the University of Ibadan and Anambra State University, respectively.
 He is currently a lecturer in the Department of Political Science, Madonna University, Okija, Anambra State.
 He is a Junior Research Fellow, Institute for French Research in Africa (IFRA), University of Ibadan, Ibadan.
 He has attended many local and international conferences, including Inaugural Commonwealth Summer School/Conference, University of Buea, Cameroon in 2011.
-He has published in both local and international journals and also has many book chapters to his credit.
-His research interest areas include public administration, public policy, research methodologies, security, development studies, governance, and youth studies.
+He is widely published in both local and international journals and also has many book chapters to his credit.
+His research interest areas include Public Policy, Public Administration, Research Methodologies, Democracy and Development Studies, Governance, and Youth Studies.

 Current Position